FY 2013 Grant Announcement (Initial):

 After submitting a proposal, do not discuss the pending application to the NHPRC with any Member of the Commission.
 Commission Members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.

-We may ask 5 to 7 external peer reviewers to evaluate the proposal. - Commission Staff
+We may ask 5 to 7 external peer reviewers to evaluate the proposal.

-Approximately 3 months after the submission deadline, the Project Director receives blind copies of reviewers' comments and questions from the Commission staff.
+Approximately 3-4 months after the submission deadline, the Project Director receives blind copies of reviewers' comments and questions from the Commission staff.
 Applicants have an opportunity to expand on the material provided in the application, clear up any misconceptions, and generally strengthen the proposal before the Commission meeting.
-Staff makes overall recommendations to the Archivist, who chairs the Commission, based on the appropriateness of the project in meeting the Commission's goals, the proposal's completeness, conformity to application requirements and overall eligibility, and answers to the questions letter. - The Commission
+Staff makes overall recommendations to the Archivist, who chairs the Commission, based on the appropriateness of the project in meeting the Commission's goals, the proposal's completeness, conformity to application requirements and overall eligibility, and answers to the questions letter.

 After reviewing proposals, the comments of peer reviewers, the applicants' responses to the reviews, and evaluations by the Commission staff, Commission members deliberate on proposals and make funding recommendations to the Archivist of the United States who, as Commission Chairman, has final statutory authority and selects award recipients.
 Throughout this process, all members of the Commission and its staff follow conflict-of-interest rules to assure fair and equal treatment of every application.